RIR360/development/journal/2025/august.md

 - Avoiding those teachings will just caught you at worse times.
 - Mental pressure, health problem are a good set of tests you must go through.
 - You feel from emotion, but act from your logic, move rationally.
+- If you can't hold your ground, you may step back one leg but you never jump off.